lukorito/v4/content/contact/index.md

 ---
-title: 'Contact'
+title: 'Get In Touch'
 buttonText: 'Say Hello'
 ---

-Although I'm not currently looking for any new opportunities, my inbox is always open.
-Whether you have a question or just want to say hi, I'll try my best to get back to you!
+I am always looking out for opportunities and experiences that can help me become a better developer.
+Feel free to contact me via email.